doukutsu-rs/doukutsu-rs/README.md

 <details>
 <summary>Nintendo Switch</summary>

-Extract the `data` folder directly from the ROM.
+Extract the `data` folder (contained in `romfs`) from your console using tool such as [nxdumptool](https://github.com/DarkMatterCore/nxdumptool).

+**Important notes:**
+- doukutsu-rs doesn't rely on the original ROM or executable, you just need the data files, go to `RomFS options` menu to just extract the files to SD card so you don't need to do any extra steps.
+- Ensure you're dumping the files **with update included** (`Use update/DLC` option), as 1.0 isn't supported.

 </details>